-If you wouldn't stopy paying for your internet connection or electricity, why would you stop investing in your marketing just because things get a little tough?
+If you wouldn't stop paying for your internet connection or electricity, why would you stop investing in your marketing just because things get a little tough?

 You don't stop caring for your kids just because they get the flu or a cold or a more serious illness.
 That's when you double down and give them even more of your care and attention and energy.

-these antibiotics sure are expensive so I'm going to cancel the prescription until my child get better."
+these antibiotics sure are expensive, so I'm going to cancel the prescription until my child gets better."